RodrigoOFernandes/rust_editor/README.md

 src/file.rs: Handles file-related operations like opening, reading, and writing files.

-Contributing
+License:

+This project is licensed under the MIT License.

+Acknowledgments:

+This project uses the Termion crate for raw terminal control and input handling.

 Contributions are welcome!
 If you find a bug or have a feature request, feel free to open an issue or submit a pull request.

-Steps to Contribute

-Fork this repository.

-Create a new branch with your feature or fix:

-git checkout -b feature-branch-name

-Commit your changes and push them to your fork:

-git commit -m "Add your message here" git push origin feature-branch-name

-Open a pull request on this repository.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Acknowledgments

-This project uses the Termion crate for raw terminal control and input handling.